Commentary by James Sivard

 This website is dedicated to providing information about Robert Sivard's paintings and prints.
 I feel proud to be able to share these rare and expressive images created by my father.
 I also want to fill in the gaps in the information previously available about his life and career.

 This documentary effort, which I began in 1995, has been a rigorous and enlightening journey.
-No archiving of his work had been done, which is suprising since one of his close relatives is an art historian.
-The orignal paintings are scattered around the world in various private collections; it's difficult to obtain permission to photograph these works.
+For years no professional archiving, cataloging or analysis of his work had been done, despite the assurances of a close relative who is an art historian.
+The undocumented paintings are scattered around the world in various private collections; it's difficult to obtain permission to photograph these works.
 I welcome any comments or additional information about Robert Sivard.
-Please contact us or telephone me at 703-777-4352 (United States).

 Most of the images exhibited here have been unavailable to the public for decades.
-The paintings which my mother still owns invariably elicit enthusiastic praise and, from Europeans, a strong feeling of nostalgia.
-"This is the way it was!", Parisians have commented.
+The paintings which were retained by my family invariably elicit enthusiastic praise and, from Europeans, a strong feeling of nostalgia."This is the way it was!", Parisians have commented.

 Robert Sivard's own father, Peter Civardi, was a skilled mason who owned a business dedicated to restoration work; this may explain Bob's penchant for painting architectural facades and historical details.
 He was also interested in carpentry and electrical engineering, skills which he used in his professional work of designing exhibits and in which he tutored me.